 |Reinforced mass concrete

 The cure time or period of concrete is dependent on the following factors:

 - Grades of concrete

 - Temperature – The chemical reaction between cement and water in concrete creates heat, which requires constant adding of water to complete hydration.
 In summer, fifty percent of the water evaporates from the mixture.
-So, more water is needed during sunny days. cure time for concrete
+So, more water is needed during sunny days.

 - Size and Shape of the Concrete member